Using several remotes¶

 url: gitlab.acme.com/your-team/bar

-After this change, when running tsrc init
+After this change, when running tsrc init or tsrc sync, both the origin and github

-remotes will be created in the foo
+remotes will be created in the foo repo if they don't exist, and both

-remotes will be fetched when using tsrc sync
+remotes will be fetched when using tsrc sync.

 Using a VPN¶